Account Management

 Moving funds between the two balances

-In the Main home, press Fund.
+In the Private home, press Unshield.

-Select tokens from your Main account.
+Select tokens from your Private account.

 Enter the amounts (quick 50% / max buttons help).